qiime2/q2-fmt/book/q2_fmt_book/explanation/placeholder.md

 # Explanations

-This section of the tutorial is currently under development! 🧰
+This section of the q2-fmt docs is currently under 🛠️ development 🧰!

-Check back soon for more information!
+Check back soon for more information on explanations of the methods in q2-fmt!